muazwzxv/Micheal-Stack-Book/README.md

 ## What is this repoooo?
 - This repo is me writing my notes from reading this book by [Micheal Stack](https://www.amazon.com/Event-Driven-Architecture-Golang-asynchronicity-consistency/dp/1803238011)
 - This repo will also contains the code from my reading and learnings.

-## Learnings so far
-- Hexagonal pattern
-- An overview of DDD again
-- Eventstorming for requirement gathering (pretty hard, need another read)
+## What I picked up
+- Event storming (Need one more read)
-- Scaffolding a modular monolith with gRPC, openapiv2 and grpc-gateway
+- Structuring a modular monolith in Go
-- Setting up migrations script for database in docker for local environment (Might move away to something better, currently it's just bash script executing sql script in PG)
+- Using gRPC and gRPC Gateway for gRPC API and REST API
+- Understanding types of events
+- Event sourcing to track changes
+- Event sourcing vs event streaming
+- Consistency in event sourcing database
+- Async communciation 101
+- Notification callbacks
+- Using NATS for message broker
+- Idempotency in message brokers
+- Using database transaction for message deduplication
+- Message delivery guarantee
+- Messgae deduplication
+- Orderded message guarantee
+- Potential problem being competing consumers
+- Event carried state transfer

+## TODO
+- Implement pub-sub
+- Implement event sourcing
-- Bulding a modular monolith and starting with the store service
+- Implement the modular monolith version

+# NOTE: Will upload my personal notes once I'm done with the book